Ich87/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x: to add execution permission to a file chmod ug+x,o+r; to add execution permission to user and group, and only read permission to other users chmod ugo+x: to add executable permission to the user, group and other users chomd 007: owner no permission, group no permission, other user  all permission
+chmod u+x: to add execution permission to a file chmod ug+x,o+r; to add execution permission to user and group, and only read permission to other users chmod ugo+x: to add executable permission to the user, group and other users chmod 007: owner no permission, group no permission, other user  all permission chmod 753: all permission to owner,read and execute permission to group, execute permission to other users